Rural Land and Entitlements Form (RLE 1)

 It will take about 10 working days for an RLE 1 to reach you and we will send a blank one if we are unable to pre-print it.

-If you want to download a blank RLE 1 from the website, please click on the icon below.
+If you want to download a blank RLE 1 from the website, please click on the form above.
 We have added a checklist to the front page of the document – please don’t return this with your completed form.

 It is important that you: